rust-lang/rust-wiki-backup/Unsafety-draft.md

 Invalid values in primitive types, even in private fields/locals:

-* Dangling/null pointers in non-raw pointers
+* Dangling/null pointers in non-raw pointers, or slices
 * A value other than `false` (0) or `true` (1) in a `bool`
 * A discriminant in an `enum` not included in the type definition
 * A value in a `char` which is a surrogate or above `char::MAX`